Queen's Tower, London: Bells

 There are ten bells hung for change ringing in the middle of the tower, about two thirds of the way up.
 These bells, known collectively as the Alexandra Peal, were a gift from Mrs Elizabeth M. Millar of Melbourne, Australia in 1892, and are named after Queen Victoria — the tenor (largest) bell — the Prince and Princess of Wales (Albert Edward and Alexandra), two other children of Queen Victoria (Alfred and Arthur) and the five Wales grandchildren (Albert Victor, George, Louise, Victoria and Maud).
 They are rung on royal anniversaries and on the dates of the Imperial College degree ceremonies.

 Viewing gallery

 The highest viewing gallery is below the dome at the top of the building.
 Upon walking through the door one gets a unique view, with the top of the Albert Memorial on top of the Royal Albert Hall.
 Being one of the tallest towers in west London, the Queen's Tower enjoys an uninterrupted view in all directions.
-In fact, it has been estimated that in good viewing conditions the furthest visible point is 20 miles away.
+It has been estimated that in good viewing conditions the furthest visible point is 20 miles away.
 As of February 2022, the viewing gallery is closed to visitors.